artyofficial/Notification-Hub/README.md

 <div align="center">

-# 🌧️ Notifier Hub
+# 🌧️ Notification Hub

 </div>

-## 📖 What is Notifier Hub?
+## 📖 What is Notification Hub?

-**Notifier Hub** is a real-time alert system that monitors popular gambling platforms for **rain events** which are random giveaways where sites drop free money directly into chat.
+**Notification Hub** is a real-time alert system that monitors popular gambling platforms for **rain events** which are random giveaways where sites drop free money directly into chat.

 🔔 The moment a rain starts, our bot detects it within seconds and sends you an instant notification via Discord.
 No more refreshing pages or missing out on free rewards.